 Book Directly With Travel Providers

-Certain travel credit cards, including the Capital One Venture Rewards Credit Card, allow you to use your card to book travel with any eligible travel provider, then use your rewards to get a statement credit that helps cover that purchase.
+Certain travel credit cards allow you to use your card to book travel with any eligible travel provider, then use your rewards to get a statement credit that helps cover that purchase.

 This method offers a lot of flexibility and also allows you to book directly with airlines, hotel brands and car rental companies, so you don't have to go through a middleman if there are issues with the reservation.

 Some travel rewards programs allow you to transfer your points or miles to select partners, usually airline and hotel loyalty programs.
-You can do this with Capital One Miles, Chase Ultimate Rewards and certain Citi ThankYou® Points.
+You can do this with Capital One Miles, Chase Ultimate Rewards and certain ThankYou® Points from our partner Citi.

 Because airline and hotel rewards programs often have dynamic pricing structures, this approach can make it possible to get more value out of your rewards than if you were to redeem them directly with the card company.
 That said, it can take more time and research to maximize your rewards this way.